Tunisian Baccalaureate

-The Tunisian Baccalaureate, or Examen National du Baccalauréat, is a standardized test that was founded in 1891, a decade after the beginning of the Tunisian War of Independence (1881–1956).
+The Tunisian Baccalaureate, or Examen National du Baccalauréat, is a standardized test was founded in 1891, a decade after the beginning of the French colonization of Tunisia (1881–1956).
 Students who successfully complete the baccalaureate are assured a place at a university, but not always to study their chosen subjects.
 The baccalaureate is both a school leaving and a university entrance examination, and the success rate is lower than for other tests of this type; on average, 60 percent of students who take it do not pass.